-(5) Discipline of students shall be administered in accordance with this Act and the rules and procedures established by the Board of Management, or the Chief Education Officer.
+(5) Discipline of students shall be administered in accordance with this Act and the rules and procedures established by the Board of Management, or the Director of Education.

-Corporal punishment.
+50. Corporal punishment

-50.-(1) In the enforcement of discipline in public schools, assisted schools and private educational institutions, degrading or injurious punishment shall not be administered.
+(1) In the enforcement of discipline in public schools, assisted private schools and private educational institutions degrading or injurious punishment shall not be administered.

-(2) Corporal punishment may be administered where no other punishment is considered suitable or effective, and only by the principal, deputy principal or any teacher appointed by the principal for that purpose, in a manner which is in conformity with the guidelines issued in writing by the Chief Education Officer.
+(2) Corporal punishment may be administered where no other punishment is considered suitable or effective, and only by the principal, deputy principal or any teacher appointed by the principal for that purpose, in a manner which is in conformity with the guidelines issued in writing by the Director of Education.

-(3) Whenever corporal punishment is administered an entry must be made in a punishment book which shall be kept in each school for such purpose indicating the nature and extent of the punishment and the reasons for administering it.
-(4) A person other than those mentioned in subsection (2) who administers corporal punishment to a student on school premises commits an offence and is liable on summary conviction to a fine not exceeding one thousand dollars.
+(3) Whenever corporal punishment is administered an entry shall be made in a punishment book which shall be kept in each school for such purpose indicating the nature and extent of the punishment and the reasons for administering it.

+(4) A person other than those mentioned in subsection (2) who administers corporal punishment to a student on school premises commits an offence and liable on summary conviction to a fine not exceeding one thousand dollars.

-Abolition of corporal punishment.
+51. Abolition of corporal punishment

-51.-(1) Notwithstanding section 50 the Minister may by Order suspend or abolish corporal punishment in public schools and assisted schools.
+(1) Notwithstanding section 50 the Minister may by order suspend or abolish corporal punishment in public schools, assisted private schools and private schools.

-(2) An Order made under subsection (1) shall be laid before Parliament, within three months of the date of the issue of such Order and shall cease to have effect, without prejudice to the making of a further Order, on its annulment by a resolution of Parliament supported by the votes of a majority of the members present and voting.
+(2) An order made under subsection (1) shall be laid before Parliament, within three months of the date of the issue of such order and shall cease to have effect, without prejudice to the making of a further order, on its annulment by a resolution of Parliament supported by the votes of a majority of the members present and voting.

-Suspension for minor offences.
+52. Suspension for minor offences

-52.-(1) A principal may suspend a student for a period not exceeding two school days for any breach by the student of the duties specified in section 17.
+(1) A principal may suspend a student for a period not exceeding two school days for any breach by the student of the duties specified in section 17.

-- (2) When a student has been suspended, the principal shall - (a) make every effort possible to inform the student's parents of the suspension and the reason for it; and - (b) meet as soon as possible with the student and the parents of the student to review the circumstances surrounding the suspension and to determine appropriate corrective action which may include counseling for the student and the parents.
+- (2) When a student has been suspended, the principal shall- - (a) make every effort possible to inform the student's parents of the suspension and the reason for it; and - (b) meet as soon as possible with the student and the parents of the student to review the circumstances surrounding the suspension and to determine appropriate corrective action which may include counselling for the student and the parents.